Peter Palitzsch: Life

 In 1960/61, Wekwerth and Palitzsch produced with the DEFA a film Mutter Courage und ihre Kinder, starring Helene Weigel, Angelika Hurwicz, Regine Lutz, Ernst Busch, Wolf Kaiser, Ekkehard Schall and Heinz Schubert.
 The film received a special award (Prize of the Jury or Anerkennungspreis) at the Locarno Film Festival in 1961.

 Palitzsch was called to West Germany, as a representative of authentic productions of Brecht's plays.
 He staged Eduard II in Stuttgart, Mann ist Mann (Man Equals Man in Wuppertal, and Der Kaukasische Kreidekreis (The Caucasian Chalk Circle and Der gute Mensch von Sezuan (The Good Person of Szechwan in Ulm.
-On 1 September 1961, shortly after the Berlin Wall, he directed there the West German premiere of Brecht's Der Prozess der Jeanne d’Arc zu Rouen 1431 (after an audio play by Anna Seghers), while other theatres refrained from playing Brecht's works, due to the political situation.
+On 1 September 1961, shortly after the Berlin Wall, he directed there the West German premiere of Brecht's The Trial of Joan of Arc at Rouen, 1431 (after an audio play by Anna Seghers), while other theatres refrained from playing Brecht's works, due to the political situation.
 After the first performance, Palitzsch announced via Intendant Kurt Hübner that he would not return to East Germany.

 In 1961, he directed Der kaukasische Kreidekreis in Oslo, with the young Liv Ullmann.
 He staged Büchner's Dantons Tod (Danton's Death in Stuttgart in 1962, and Brecht's Mutter Courage in Cologne in 1964, with Ursula von Reibnitz in the title role.
 In 1966, he directed there Brecht's Herr Puntila und sein Knecht Matti (Mr Puntila and his Man Matti with Hanns Ernst Jäger and Traugott Buhre in the title roles.
 His Stuttgart world premiere of Martin Walser's Der schwarze Schwan was invited to the Berliner Theatertreffen.